leafduo/live-with-git/README.md

 NO.

-Git is a distributed file system which is often used as DVCS.
+Git is a filesystem which is often used as DVCS.

 ## TL; DR